siddharthi865/reactjs-interview-questions-and-answers/set-21/README.md

 ## Question 1.
 How do you explain React to someone who knows only HTML, CSS, and JavaScript?

+## Question 2.
+What is the difference between React elements and React components?

+## Question 3.
+What are the rules of hooks in React?

+## Question 4.
+How do you handle events with parameters in functional components?

+## Question 5.
+How do you render text, numbers, and expressions in JSX?

 ## Question 6.
 How do you pass multiple children to a component?

 ## Question 7.
 How do you implement conditional rendering with switch statements?